Maxlem1337/VideoThumbnail/README.md

 I created this project, because I used an existing thumbnail generator, but it could not be run on a Raspberry Pi.
 If you're looking for a thumbnail generator, I would highly recommend [movie thumbnailer (mtn)](http://moviethumbnail.sourceforge.net/).

-I innitialy wrote a script that just used ffmpeg, but for some odd reason the seeking would takes multiple minutes on my Raspberry Pi.
+I initialy wrote a script that just used ffmpeg, but for some odd reason the seeking would takes multiple minutes on my Raspberry Pi.

 Using the old script, it would take **~45 _minutes_** to generate the thumbnails.
 This project only needs **~30 _seconds_**.